-Find out when a tenant can legally break a lease in Kentucky, when they can’t, and whether or not a landlord is required by Kentucky law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in Kentucky, when they can’t, and if a landlord is required by Kentucky law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in Kentucky to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Kentucky to end a tenancy.

 Lease Termination Notice Requirements in Kentucky

 In Kentucky, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease.
-Kentucky tenants have to provide written notice for the following lease terms:
+Kentucky tenants must provide written notice for the following lease terms:

 Conditions for Legally Breaking a Lease in Kentucky

-There are a handful of scenarios where a tenant can legally break a lease in Kentucky without penalty.
+There are several scenarios where a tenant can legally break a lease in Kentucky without penalty.
 We’ll go through each of them below.

 1. Early Termination Clause